mattkinsey/bucky/docs/source/graph_info.rst

 .. note:: `adm1_to_str` is a dict with key-value pairs indicating the adm1 names for each adm1 value appearing in the graph.

 Contact matrices are also on this level under the key `'contact_mats'`.

+The historical WHO data is also on the level under the key `'data_WHO'`.
+This data is used to estimate the historical doubling time.

 Sample Node
 -----------